 The Discharger shall test the critical interfaces of the final cover in a laboratory to ensure minimum design shear strengths are achieved and include the results in the final documentation report.

 The Discharger shall ensure that the vegetative/erosion resistant layer receives necessary seed, binder, and nutrients to establish the vegetation proposed in the final closure plan.
 The Discharger shall install necessary erosion and sediment controls to prevent sediment in runoff from the closed landfill during the period the vegetation is being established.

+The Discharger shall submit an updated Preliminary CPMP for Calaveras SI.
+See Provision H.9.i.

 The Discharger shall comply with all Standard Closure and Post-Closure Specifications listed in Section G and all Standard Construction Specifications that are applicable to closure in Section F of the SPRRs dated January 2012 which are attached hereto and made part of this Order by reference.